-• By default, the Code Capture tool continuously generates code for most modeling actions (see here on page 1-179 for exceptions) that you do in the app.
+• By default, the Code Capture tool continuously generates code for most modeling actions that you do in the app.
 Specifically, it generates code for model component (object) changes and diagram (graphical) changes.
 You can choose to generate code for object changes only, diagram changes only, both, or neither (the tool is turned off when you select neither option).